tcort/tcbasic/README.md

 #### GOTO expression

 Evaluates 'expression' and jumps to the corresponding line number.
+It may appear with with or without whitespace between `GO` and `TO`.
+For example, both `GOTO 70` and `GO TO 70` are equivalent.

 Example: